 This interactive first aid instruction workshop uses PedFACTs (Pediatric First Aid for Caregivers and Teachers) a manual developed by the American Academy of Pediatrics.
 Upon successful completion, participants receive a card.
 The workshop content includes management of common injuries as well as care for life-threatening conditions such as a blocked airway.
 Soon there will be both a 4 hour in-person version and an online/ 1.5 to 2 hour in-person hybrid version available.

 As of the end of February 2013, all play yards sold in the United States must meet the new and improved federal safety standard to prevent injuries and deaths of children.
 All child care providers who care for infants and toddlers and new parents, should be aware that newer is better when it comes to the safety of play yards.
 The new federal standard addresses hazards associated with play yard side rails, corner brackets, and mattress attachments.
 These changes are meant to prevent strangulation, entrapment, lacerations, and other injuries.
 New tests add to existing requirements that include a stability test to prevent the play yard from tipping over, latch and lock mechanisms to keep the play yard from folding on a child when it is being used, and minimum side height requirements to prevent children from getting out of the play yard on their own.
-The U.S. Consumer Product Safety Commission has a poster that summarizes the new standard and is available in English (PDF) and Spanish (PDF).
+The U.S. Consumer Product Safety Commission has a poster that summarizes the new standard and is available in English (PDF).
 The poster also has Safe Sleep tips to help keep baby safe in his or her sleep environment.
 Be sure to post this free resource wherever parents and care givers might see it.
-2/2013
+Reviewed and reaffirmed 7/2018

 Poison control centers are available 24 hours a day, 7 days a week.
 Their staff respond to poisoning emergencies and information calls from the public and from healthcare providers.
 They educate parents and caregivers of children about prevention.
 The risk of poisoning is highest among children less than 2 years of age.
 Most poisonings happen when adults are busy and not paying close attention to an exploring child.
 Children like to taste even things that smell bad.